dbgate/dbgate.github.io/_features/export.md

 ---
 title: Export and import
 subtitle: Export and import from/to CSV, JSON or Excel
+description: Export and import from/to CSV, JSON or Excel.
+Use JavaScript scripting support
 icon: export.svg
 layout: feature
 order: 5